cis-famu/oer-assignment-group-4-1/Chapter-1.md

 How can the use of blanks improve the readability of code in C++?
 What is a prompt line and what does it do?
+What is one way to improve the naming identifier "milesperhour"?

 ## Chapter Summary